States consider national energy plan

 Queensland

-Energy Minister Anthony Lynham has indicated there's no chance the Labor government will support the guarantee if it undermines Queensland's commitment to 50 per cent renewable energy by 2030.
+Energy Minister Anthony Lynham is still considering the detail but remains committed to Queensland's target of 50 per cent renewable energy by 2030.

 South Australia

-With the Liberal Party ousting the Labor state government, support for the policy is now more likely.
-New Energy Minister Dan van Holst Pellekaan says he's open to supporting the NEG.
+With the Liberal party ousting the Labor state government, support for the policy is now more likely.
+New Energy Minister Dan van Holst Pellekaan says he is open to supporting the NEG.

 Tasmania

-The Liberals government went to the polls in March proposing to de-link from the National Electricity Market, under which the NEG operates, in favour of heavy investment in renewables and storage.
-If that happens only the national emissions reduction target aspect of the guarantee would apply.
+The Liberal government went to the polls in March proposing to sever links with the National Electricity Market, under which the NEG operates, in favour of heavy investment in renewables and storage.
+If that happens, only the national emissions reduction target aspect of the guarantee will apply.

 Victoria

-Energy Minister Lily D'Ambrosio made it clear ahead of the framework's release that her colleagues won't support anything that undermines their existing renewable energy plans and climate change policies.
+Energy Minister Lily D'Ambrosio says they will not sign up to the NEG sight unseen and will use the meeting to seek guarantees their existing renewable energy plans and climate change policies will be honoured.

 Western Australia and Northern Territory

-Neither WA or the NT are part of the National Electricity Market under which the NEG will operate so they'll not be affected by the plan but their emissions will count toward Australia's overall total.
-WA Energy Minister Ben Wyatt has indicated a preference to be part of a national emissions reduction target rather than state-by-state targets.
+Neither WA nor the NT is part of the National Electricity Market under which the NEG will operate so they will not be affected by the plan.
+However, their emissions will count toward Australia's overall total.
+WA Energy Minister Ben Wyatt has questioned what the plan is to reduce agriculture, industry and transport emissions if the electricity sector is aiming for a reduction of only 26 per cent.